booka66/mea-gui/docs/userguide/layout/layout.rst

 Save Channel Plots
 ~~~~~~~~~~~~~~~~~~
-Opens up a file dialog where the user can save all or certain channels plots as a PNG or SVG.
+Opens up a file dialog where the user can save all or certain channels' plots as a PNG or SVG.
 It is requisite to have at least one channel plotted to enable this action.

-If desired, the user can hide the red playheads by checking or unchecking the box in the dialog.
+If desired, the user can hide the red play heads by checking or unchecking the box in the dialog.

 Scale refers to the size of the saved image.
 The default is 4.
 The larger the scale, the larger the file size and longer the save time.